Ulu Masen: Key threats

 Poaching remains one of the most significant threats to the Ulu Masen ecosystem.
 Sumatran tigers are highly targeted due to the demand for their skins and body parts in traditional medicine markets, particularly in China and Vietnam.
 Indiscriminate snares set for other wildlife often catch tigers as unintended victims, further endangering the population.

 Habitat loss due to illegal logging, mining, and agricultural expansion has fragmented the forest and eroded its biodiversity.
-Between 2001 and 2023, Ulu Masen lost about 370 km² of its primary forest cover, disrupting crucial wildlife corridors and threatening the area's ecological stability.
+Between 2001 and 2023, Ulu Masen lost about 370 km^{2} of its primary forest cover, disrupting crucial wildlife corridors and threatening the area's ecological stability.

 Conservation

-The Indonesian government has made strides in community-based conservation by granting Indigenous communities the legal right to manage 225 km² of forest in Ulu Masen.
+The Indonesian government has made strides in community-based conservation by granting Indigenous communities the legal right to manage 225 km^{2} of forest in Ulu Masen.
 This initiative aims to ensure sustainable forest management while empowering local stakeholders.

 Additionally, experts emphasize the importance of increasing ranger patrols to curb poaching and habitat degradation.
 Effective patrols have reduced snares by up to 41% in similar conservation areas, though Ulu Masen would require an estimated 560–640 rangers to cover its vast landscape.

 Potential and outlook

-Despite its challenges, Ulu Masen holds immense potential for biodiversity conservation.
+Despite its challenges, Ulu Masen holds potential for biodiversity conservation.
 Multidisciplinary approaches, including enhanced law enforcement and community involvement, are key to ensuring its long-term sustainability.